HaohanWang/thePrecisionLasso/README.md

 ```
 python runPL.py -t csv -n data/toy
 ```
+#### Data Support
+* Precision Lasso currently supports CSV and binary PLINK files.
+* Extensions to other data format can be easily implemented through `FileReader` in `utility/dataLoadear`.
+Feel free to contact us for the support of other data format.

 ## Installation
 You will need to have numpy and scipy installed on your current system.